MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_contact_list.md

 - `attempt_limit_id` (String) Attempt Limit for this ContactList.
 - `automatic_time_zone_mapping` (Boolean) Indicates if automatic time zone mapping is to be used for this ContactList.
 Changing the automatic_time_zone_mappings attribute will cause the outboundcontact_list object to be dropped and recreated with a new ID
 - `division_id` (String) The division this entity belongs to.
+- `email_columns` (Block Set) Indicates which columns are email addresses.
+Changing the email_columns attribute will cause the outboundcontact_list object to be dropped and recreated with a new ID.
+Required if phone_columns is empty (see [below for nested schema](#nestedblock--email_columns))
 - `phone_columns` (Block Set) Indicates which columns are phone numbers.
-Changing the phone_columns attribute will cause the outboundcontact_list object to be dropped and recreated with a new ID (see [below for nested schema](#nestedblock--phone_columns))
+Changing the phone_columns attribute will cause the outboundcontact_list object to be dropped and recreated with a new ID.
+Required if email_columns is empty (see [below for nested schema](#nestedblock--phone_columns))
 - `preview_mode_accepted_values` (List of String) The values in the previewModeColumnName column that indicate a contact should always be dialed in preview mode.
 - `preview_mode_column_name` (String) A column to check if a contact should always be dialed in preview mode.
 - `zip_code_column_name` (String) The name of contact list column containing the zip code for use with automatic time zone mapping.
 Only allowed if 'automaticTimeZoneMapping' is set to true.
 Changing the zip_code_column_name attribute will cause the outboundcontact_list object to be dropped and recreated with a new ID